djvernon/Amiga68000source/README.md

 An archive of "WinUAEDemoToolChain_4" has therefore also been included.
 After extracting this archive, open \WinUAEDemoToolChain_4\VisualStudio\MP.sln in Visual Studio 2026.
 Then select Build Solution and the executable "MP" should be created under \WinUAEDemoToolChain_4\DH0\
+"MP" can then be run on an emulator such as WinUAE (using an A500 configuration).